runatlantis/atlantis/runatlantis.io/docs/command-requirements.md

 * **Azure DevOps** – **All builtin groups include the "Contribute to pull requests"** permission and can approve a pull request

 :::tip Tip
-If you want to require **certain people** to approve the pull request, look at the [mergeable](#mergeable) requirement.
+To require **certain people** to approve the pull request, look at the [mergeable](#mergeable) requirement.
 :::